cscheid/cscheid.net/courses/fal16/cs444/lectures/lecture3.md

 `x` field in the object from the object itself.
 That's pretty convenient.

-However, the conenience comes with a caveat.
+However, the convenience comes with a caveat.
 The way JavaScript decides to associate `this` with a given object is simple to explain, but sometimes leads to strange behavior.
 The way it works is that although `obj.someFunction` is the syntax to access the `someFunction`